siglens/siglens-docs/docs/spl-docs/fields-command.md

 ## Example

-The following example can be used if you want to display user's basic information from the search results.
-You can filter the `first_name`, `last_name`, `user_email` and `user_phone`.
+The following example can be used to display a user's basic information from the search results.
+You can filter the `first_name`, `last_name`, `user_email`, and `user_phone`.
 ```
 ... | fields first_name, last_name, user_email, user_phone
 ```

-The following example can be used to only display fields which starts with http to narrow down the result to web-related information to gain further insights.
+The following example can be used to display only fields that start with "http" to narrow down the results to web-related information, providing further insights.
 ```
 ... | fields http*
 ```

+## Use-Case Example

+**Protecting Sensitive Information in Search Results**

+**Problem:** When analyzing data, it's crucial to safeguard sensitive information such as names, social security numbers (SSNs), addresses, and user identifiers.
+Displaying this information in search results can lead to privacy violations and potential security risks.

-The following example can be used to remove fields that can reveal potentially identifiable and sensitive information from the search result.
+**Solution:** To prevent the exposure of sensitive information in search results, a command can be utilized to selectively remove fields that contain potentially identifiable and sensitive data.

 ```
 ... | fields - *name,ssn,address,user*
 ```

+## Explanation
+1. The `fields -` command is used to exclude specific fields from the search results.
+    - `*name` matches and excludes any field that ends with "name", such as "firstname", "lastname", or "username", because the asterisk (`*`) wildcard character matches any sequence of characters before "name".
+    - `ssn` specifically matches and excludes the field named "ssn", which typically represents a social security number, without using a wildcard, indicating an exact field name match.
+    - `address` specifically matches and excludes the field named "address", similar to "ssn", indicating an exact match and not using a wildcard for any variations.
+    - `user*` matches and excludes any field that starts with "user", such as "userid", "username", or "useremail", because the asterisk (`*`) wildcard character matches any sequence of characters after "user".

+By using this combination of specific field names and wildcard patterns, the command effectively removes fields that could contain sensitive information, enhancing privacy and security in the data analysis process.